-Candidates who are present for the assessment but disadvantaged
+3 Candidates who are present for the assessment but disadvantaged

-- 3.1 Special consideration will normally be given by applying an allowance of marks to each component affected within a specification.
+- 3.1 Special consideration will normally be given by applying an allowance of additional marks to each component affected within a specification.
 The size of the allowance depends on the timing, nature and extent of the illness or misfortune.
-The maximum allowance given will be 5% of the total raw marks available in the component concerned, including coursework/non-examination assessment. - 3.2 The decision made by the awarding body will be based on various factors which may vary from one subject to another.
-These may include: - the severity of the circumstances; - the date of the examination in relation to the circumstances; and - the nature of the assessment, e.g. whether written papers are affected as opposed to coursework/non-examination assessment, or whether a Practical Test or a Speaking Test is involved. - 3.3 Special consideration cannot be applied in a cumulative fashion.
-For example, on the basis of a domestic crisis at the time of the examination and the candidate suffering from a viral illness.
+The maximum allowance given will be 5% of the total raw marks available in the component concerned, including coursework/non-examination assessment.
+The centre must be satisfied that there has been a material detrimental effect on candidate examination performance or in the production of coursework or non-examination assessment. - 3.2 The decision made by the awarding body will be based on various factors which may vary from one subject to another.
+These may include: - · the severity of the circumstances; - · the date of the examination in relation to the circumstances; and - the nature of the assessment, e.g. whether written papers are affected as opposed to coursework/non-examination assessment, or whether a Practical Test or Speaking Test is involved. - 3.3 Special consideration cannot be applied in a cumulative fashion.
+For example, because of a recent trauma at the time of the examination and the candidate suffering from a viral illness.
+Special consideration should only be applied for the most serious indisposition.